 In accordance with Appendix D of MNR (2011a), Amphibian Woodland Breeding Habitat that is not within 120 m of a proposed access road can be treated as significant and identified as Generalized Candidate Significant Wildlife Habitat (GCSWH-ABH).
-Fifteen candidate habitats met this criterion and will be treated as significant.
-All are shown on Figures 7a-h, Appendix A.
+Four candidate habitats met this criterion and will be treated as significant.
+All are shown on Figures 8a-h, Appendix A.

-Nine candidate sites were located in close proximity to access roads and therefore will be brought forward for further study in the EOS.
-They are identified as ABH-001 through ABH-009 and are shown on Figures 6a-h, Appendix A.
+Two candidate site were located in close proximity to access roads and therefore will be brought forward for further study in the EOS.
+They are identified as ABH-001 and ABH-002and are shown on Figures 7a-h, Appendix A.

-Twenty-four habitats have been assessed.
-The characteristics of each candidate habitat are summarized in Table 7.18.
+The characteristics of each candidate habitat are summarized in Table 7.19.